PWiley/Soundsbinder/README.md

 #### ViewController:

 The last layer and not the less important 🙇‍♂️.
 But as it is mentioned in it's name, a `ViewController` only exists for **control**.
 So, if you want to test it, you'll only provide UI test, since the logic is extracted in the corresponding `ViewModel`.
-I recomand to add a custom snapshot to test it correctly.
+I recommand to add a custom snapshot to test it correctly.
 (Not provided in this project).

 #### Tests